 How To Reheat Frozen Shrimp

-The best way to reheat frozen shrimp is by thawing them first then cooking them.
-This ensures that the shrimp remain fresh and don’t become soggy.
+The best way to reheat frozen shrimp is by thawing them first and then cooking them.
+This ensures that the shrimp remains fresh and doesn’t become soggy.

 The ideal temperature to cook frozen shrimp to is 165°F (74°C).